-Jesus has returned to the Father from whence he came.
-Before leaving, he observed that his disciples were saddened by the fact that he had to die, (even though he confirmed he would be raised to life after three days); so he comforted them with these words.
+Jesus has returned to the Father from whence He came.
+Before leaving, He observed that His disciples were saddened by the fact that He had to die, (even though He had confirmed He would be raised to life after three days); so He comforted them with these words.
 “But the Counsellor, the Holy Spirit, whom the Father will send in my name, will teach you all things and will remind you of everything I have said to you.”
 (John 14:26) He did not leave them orphans.
 He gave them someone they were to listen to. “… for the Holy Spirit will teach you at that time what you should say.”
 (Luke 12:12)

 Idols have mouths but cannot speak, and yet people listen to them.
-God, who made heaven and earth, is constantly speaking to us in diverse ways but we fail to listen or deliberately misunderstand him.
-Jesus says “…his sheep listen to his voice.
-He calls his own sheep by name and leads them out.
-When he has brought out all of his own, he goes ahead of them, and his sheep follow him because they know his voice.”
+God, who made heaven and earth, is constantly speaking to us in diverse ways but we fail to listen or deliberately misunderstand Him.
+Jesus says “…my sheep listen to my voice.”
+He calls His own sheep by name and leads them out.
+When He has brought out all of His own, He goes ahead of them, and His sheep follow Him because they are familiar with His voice.”
 (John 10:3-4)